AKROGIS/Observer/Observer/Protocol Specification V2.md

 ### `default`
 This property is optional.
 If provided it must be a boolean.
 The default is false.
-This is used to determine which "allowed" non-touch location method should be used by default (until the user specifies thier preference).
+This is used to determine which "allowed" non-touch location method should be used by default (until the user specifies their preference).
 Only one non-touch locations should have a true value, otherwise the behavior is undefined.

 ### `deadAhead`